humanmade/altis-security/docs/require-login.md

 Environments running in Cloud that are not of type `production` have the `require-login` feature enabled by default.

-**Note:** Enabling Require Login for an environment will prevent it from being indexed with search engines.
+Enabling Require Login for an environment will also prevent it from being indexed with search engines.

+**Note:** Require Login only applies to URLs served from your [application servers](docs://cloud/architecture.md), and will not apply to `/uploads/` or `/tachyon/` URLs.

 ## Controlling Site Access